vtexdocs/help-center-content/docs/announcements/en/credentials-in-gateway-affiliations-must-be-provided-by-the-payment-provider.md

 author: 4ubliktPJIsvyl1hq91RdK
 slug: credentials-in-gateway-affiliations-must-be-provided-by-the-payment-provider
 legacySlug: credentials-in-gateway-affiliations-must-be-provided-by-the-payment-provider
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Credentials in gateway affiliations created in the Admin must be replaced by October 31 for security reasons
+announcementSynopsisEN: 'Credentials in gateway affiliations created in the Admin must be replaced by October 31 for security reasons'
 ---

 When configuring [gateway affiliations](https://help.vtex.com/en/tutorial/registering-gateway-affiliations--tutorials_444) in the Admin to make payments available in your store, you must enter the following credentials to identify your store for the payment provider: **Application Key** and **Application Token**.
 These credentials have the same function as user and password and must be provided by the payment provider.